 You should become comfortable with writing ‘chest pain of uncertain origin’ rather than ‘costochondritis’ or ‘musculoskeletal pain’.
 Maybe the patient discharged home with the label of ‘musculoskeletal chest pain’ is having an early myocardial infarction.
 Maybe the patient chooses not re-present because due to false reassurance that it’s “just muscle pain.”

-Some patients’ may expect to leave hospital with a label for their symptoms.
+Some patients may expect to leave the hospital with a label for their symptoms.
 However, these labels can sometimes cause more harm than good.

 Perform a thorough history and examination, rule out the serious causes, provide symptomatic relief and provide reassurance.
 Become confident in communicating diagnostic uncertainty.

 Skills are learnt by doing, not by observation.
 This means that you are going to miss a few arterial lines along the way.
 You’ll have to pass the laryngoscope to your supervisor more than once.